ViacheTix/search/README.md

 **Features:**

-Quick and easy access to Google search functionality.
-Clean and user-friendly interface for an enhanced user experience.
-Responsive design to ensure compatibility across various devices.
-Getting Started:
+Simple looking search pages with a large interface.

+**Getting Started:**

-1. Clone the repository: git clone https://github.com/your-username/website-google-search.git
+1. Clone the repository: `git clone https://github.com/ViacheTix/search.git`
-2. Navigate to the repository: cd website-google-search
+2. Navigate to the repository: 'cd search'
 3. Open the index.html file to view the home page.
 4. Enter your search query in the input box on any of the pages and click "… search" to view the results.